The cone-beam transform and spherical convolution operators: Abstract

 \section{Abstract}

-The cone-beam tomography consists of integrating a function defined on the three-dimensional space along every ray that starts on a certain scanning curve.
+The cone-beam transform consists of integrating a function defined on the three-dimensional space along every ray that starts on a certain scanning set.
 Based on Grangeat's formula, Louis [2016, \emph{Inverse Problems} \textbf{32} 115005] states reconstruction formulas based on a new generalized Funk--Radon transform on the sphere.

 In this article, we give a singular value decomposition of this generalized Funk--Radon transform.
 We use this result to derive a singular value decomposition of the cone-beam transform with sources on the sphere thus generalizing a result of Kazantsev [2015, \emph{J.\ Inverse Ill-Posed Probl.} {23}(2):173--185].

 \textit{Keywords and Phrases.} Cone-beam transform, singular value decomposition, spherical convolution, Funk--Radon transform, Radon transform